 Saskia has been involved in theatre since she was 6 years old; from acting to producing, writing, and directing.
 She was a long-standing member of a theatre company in the Netherlands, writing, producing, and performing plays, before moving to London in 2014.
 In 2016 Saskia directed her first full-length play, THERE HAS POSSIBLY BEEN AN INCIDENT, for KDC Theatre.
 She is also part of The Director's Club, Director's Cut's support group for emerging directors.

-Saskia moved to Sydney, Australia early 2017 and is currently working as stage manager on AFTER THE DANCE for the New Theatre.
+Saskia moved to Sydney, Australia early 2017 and is currently working as production and stage manager for the New Theatre in Newtown.
 She is also studying at NIDA, the largest drama school in Australia, to expand her skill set and meet upcoming artists.

 CAROLINE WARD - Production assistant & MARKETING DESIGNER